-The Department of Environment (DoE), under the aegis of the Ministry of
+The Department of Environment (DoE), under the aegis of the Office of

-the Presidency, is responsible for leading the transformation of Guyana
+the President, is responsible for leading the transformation of Guyana

 into a green state and ensuring environmental management and compliance